orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.md

 #### Improved encryption passwords

-We have now separated `oxf.fr.field-encryption.password` and `oxf.crypto.password`, in addition to `oxf.fr.access-token.password` which is used by the tokens feature described above.
+We have now separated `oxf.fr.field-encryption.password` and `oxf.crypto.password`, in addition to the new `oxf.fr.access-token.password` which is used by the tokens feature described above.

+__WARNING: Please be sure to read the compatibility notes about `oxf.fr.field-encryption.password` below, as well as the [field-level encryption documentation](/form-builder/field-level-encryption.md#configuration).__

-The `oxf.crypto.check-password-strength` property allows checking and reporting about password strength.
+The [`oxf.crypto.check-password-strength`](/configuration/properties/general.md#oxf.crypto.check-password-strength) property allows checking and reporting about password strength.
+By default, this is enabled, and reports an error if the passwords are not set or too weak.

+If you start Orbeon Forms with a `oxf.crypto.password` that hasn't been set or that is set to a password that is too weak, by default Orbeon Forms will show a banner at the top of every Form Runner page informing the user that some changes to the configuration need to be made.
+Exactly what changes need to be made is shown in the log file.

 See the [documentation](/configuration/properties/general.md#oxf.crypto.check-password-strength).